tmohammad78/learning/js/Javascript-Hard_parts/README.md

 All things that have been said about prototype chaining and this, all happens when we use **new** keyword underhood, so instead of using that approach we can use new keyword.

 * Functions are like objects .
 All function in their object format have prototype properties and also we can add another property by this notation : **myFunc.store = 8**

+### Pure functions
+Pure functions are kind of functions that always with same input has same output and they have side effects .

+### Immutable
+All primitive type of js are immutable , once a primitive value is created, it cannot be changed, although the variable that holds it may be reassigned another value.
+Object and Arrays are mutable by default — their properties and elements can be changed without reassigning a new value.

+### Decorator
+A decorator (also known as a decorator function) can additionally refer to the design pattern that wraps a function with another function to extend its functionality. we can have function decorator and class decorator . for function we have high order function .